 Line 10.
 Same Market?
 Miles to Subject?
 The RCS appraiser must enter "Y" or "N", depending on whether the comparable is in the same market area as the subject.
 The RCS appraiser must follow the entry with a slant bar, and the distance between the comparable and the subject in miles.
 If the comparable is in a different market area, the RCS appraiser must collect quantitative data to compare the rent levels in the two market areas.
 The RCS appraiser must adjust for any significant difference in rental costs between the two market areas and explain how he/she computed the adjustment.
-If the comparable is in a different market area and the RCS appraiser must explain why.
+If the comparable is in a different market area market area market area market area market area market area market appraiser chooses to not adjust it for the different market location, the RCS appraiser must explain why.